-GEA is committed to continuously improving the transparency and traceability of our raw material supply chains.
+GEA is committed to continuously improving the transparency and traceability of the raw material supply chains.
 The above-mentioned analysis of the supply chain is based on GEA's purchasing data.
-In order to make more informed evaluations and decisions, GEA is committed to collect data and information about its supply chain beyond Tier 1.
-It is recognized that accurate raw material data is essential for identifying areas of risk and implementing effective preventive measures to mitigate environmental harm and human rights violations.
-By enhancing especially its data infrastructure and expanding its understanding of the raw materials behind the products, GEA aims to strengthen its ability to make informed decisions that are in line with its sustainability objectives.
+To make more informed evaluations and decisions, GEA is committed to collecting data and information about its supply chain beyond Tier 1.
+GEA recognizes that accurate raw material data is essential for identifying areas of risk and implementing effective preventive measures to mitigate environmental harm and human rights violations.
+By enhancing its data infrastructure and expanding its understanding of the raw materials behind the products, GEA aims to strengthen its ability to make informed decisions that align with its sustainability objectives.
 Over the last few years, GEA has continuously implemented new solutions to increase the traceability of raw materials.
-The overarching project in this field is the implementation of globalSAP, which is currently ongoing.
+The overarching project in this field is the implementation of Global SAP, which is currently ongoing.